Office Hours and/or Leave Status:

-is President of Victoria University, and Associate Professor of English and Medieval Studies at the University of Toronto.
-His research, which spans from Late-Antiquity through the Middle Ages to the Italian Renaissance, tracks the circulation of literary texts as they are transmitted and transformed across national borders, bibliographic media and linguistic communities.
-He elucidates how cultures engage, develop and reshape the stories of their historical predecessors—and how they use the knowledge of the past to innovate new ways of understanding their present.
-These research goals currently converge in two major projects: a wide-ranging analysis of Boccaccio’s Decameron
+is President of Victoria University and Associate Professor of English and Medieval Studies at the University of Toronto.
+His research spans from Late-Antiquity through the Middle Ages to the Italian Renaissance, tracking the circulation of literary texts as they are transmitted and transformed across national borders, bibliographic media, and linguistic communities.
+He describes how cultures engage, develop, and reshape the stories of their historical predecessors—and how they use the knowledge of the past to devise new ways of understanding their present.
+His research goals currently converge in two major projects: a wide-ranging analysis of Boccaccio’s Decameron

-and its intertextual networks in fourteenth and fifteenth century Europe, part of which has appeard in Speculum
+and its intertextual networks in fourteenth- and fifteenth-century Europe, part of which has appeared in Speculum

-; and a comprehensive study of Apollonius of Tyre and its influence on the literary and socio-cultural practices of Medieval and Renaissance Italy, which is supported by funding from SSHRC.
-He is also editing the volume of essays on Day Eight of the Decameron for the Lectura Boccaccii series.
-His previous contributions include two edited collections—Textual Cultures of Medieval Italy,
+; and a comprehensive study of Apollonius of Tyre and its influence on the literary and socio-cultural practices of Medieval and Renaissance Italy, which is supported by an Insight Grant from SSHRC.
+Complementary to both projects is his work with the Lectura Boccaccii series, for which he is editing the volume of essays dedicated to Decameron

 Textual Cultures of Medieval Italy.

 Edited by William Robins.
 Toronto: U of Toronto P, 2011.
 Sacred and Profane in Chaucer and Late Medieval Literature: Essays in Honour of John V. Fleming

 .
 Edited by Robert Epstein and William Robins.
 Toronto: U of Toronto P, 2010.